 2) Select Licenses from the menu.
 This will take you to an overview of all Connectware licenses currently available to you.
 If you have no licenses in your account at the moment please contact our sales team.

-4) Select a license you want to use for your Connectware installation by clicking on that particular license.
-Preferable one where the description says No license key created yet.
-You can also use the filter and select No license key from the description.
+3) Select the license you want to use to install Connectware by clicking on that license.
+Preferably, select the one whose description specifies No license key created yet.
+You can also apply a filter and select No license key in the description.